Prognoz 9

 Prognoz 9 was a Soviet satellite.
-It was designed to investigate residual radiation from the Big Bang and gamma flares in deep space.
+It was designed to investigate residual radiation from the Big Bang and gamma-ray bursts in deep space.

 Mission

-The mission was of Investigation of residual radiation from the Big Bang and gamma flares in deep space, and solar corpuscular and electromagnetic radiation plasma flows and magnetic fields in circumterrestrial space to determine the effects of solar activity on the interplanetary medium and the earth's magnetosphere.
+The mission was of Investigation of residual radiation from the Big Bang and gamma-ray bursts in deep space, and solar corpuscular and electromagnetic radiation plasma flows and magnetic fields in circumterrestrial space to determine the effects of solar activity on the interplanetary medium and the Earth's magnetosphere.
 In addition to the Soviet scientific apparatus, Prognoz 9 carried instruments built in Czechoslovakia and France.

 Launch

 Prognoz 9 was launched from the Baikonur Cosmodrome on 1 July 1983, using a Molniya-M / 8K78M-SOL carrier rocket.